DevCycleHQ/ios-client-sdk/README.md

 ### Carthage

-**WARNING: Carthage Support is currently not working correctly, we are investigating soutions.**
+**WARNING: Carthage Support is currently not working correctly for macOS, we are investigating soutions.**

 Include the following in your `Cartfile` to integrate DevCycle as a dependency to your project: